docjones25/Sample/README.md

 # Sample
-this is just a sample repository creater
+this is just a sample repository created in tablet hahaha